Ernesto Neto: SunForceOceanLife Through September 26, 2021

 Browse exhibition-related items at the MFA Shop online!
 SHOP NOW

 Ernesto Neto: SunForceOceanLife | May 30–September 26, 2021

 Admission & Guidelines

 Before getting tickets, please read these guidelines carefully:

 All ticket holders may explore this special site-specific installation at ground level, which is wheelchair accessible.
 Guests may opt to enter the sculptural work’s pathways, which are suspended in mid-air.
-In addition to adhering to the Museum’s pandemic safety protocols, including wearing a mask, guests need to observe the following to enter this exhibition:
+In addition to adhering to the Museum’s pandemic safety protocols, guests need to observe the following to enter this exhibition:

 • Confirm they are able to walk without assistance.